codergon/uri-metadata/Readme.md

 # uri-metadata

-Extract metadata information including Twitter and Open Graph properties from any http/https url
+uri-metadata is a TypeScript library for extracting metadata information, including Twitter and Open Graph properties, from any HTTP/HTTPS URL.
+It is specifically designed to be useful in development of Chrome extensions.

 ## Highlights

-- Written in TypeScript
-- Actively maintained
 - [Passing in a callback](#options)

 ## Installation